 Luis Fernando Baron holds a Ph.D. from the University of Washington’s Information School.
-He is currently working on two research projects, one on public access computing in Colombia and the other one on the use of ICT by youth organizations during the Egyptian revolution.
+Some of his former projects include researching public access computing in Colombia and researching the use of ICT by youth organizations during the Egyptian revolution.
 His research trajectory focuses on the relationships between ICT and social movements, as well as memories and peace building in Colombia.

 Does public access computing really contribute to community development?
 Lessons from libraries, telecenters and cybercafés in Colombia.

 Public Access to the Internet and Social Change: An experience in Colombia, between silence and hope

 The roles of Facebook in the Egyptian Arab Spring

 I recently presented a paper on the different roles of Facebook during the Egyptian Arab Spring at the International Conference on …